 If I owned a bakery, these would be on the menu every…single…day.

 - It’s the perfect balance of buttery flavor and fluffy texture

-- I used two bananas instead of three to ensure a fluffy texture, but there is still plenty of banana flavor throughout
+- I used two bananas instead of three since it’s a small-batch recipe

 - The crunchy streusel topping has walnuts for a lovely texture on top of the muffins